billsboard/CodeUtils/README.md

 Then place your API keys in a file called `keys.txt`.

-Keys.txt should have this format:
+`keys.txt` should have this format:
 ```
 key1Name key1
 key2Name key2
 etc...
 ```

-If you are unable to procure such keys, simply create an empty keys.txt.
+If you are unable to procure such keys, simply create an empty `keys.txt`.
 The bot will still run, but API features will not work.